anikristo/LearnedSort/README.md

 ![](./charts/charts_random.png)

 ### Special input types
-In the cases when the input distribution contain a large number of duplicates (e.g. Zipf distribution), or when the input is in some special order, the performance of LearnedSort changes as follows:
+In the cases when the input distribution contain a large number of duplicates (e.g. Zipf distribution), or when the input is in some special order, the performance of LearnedSort changes as follows.
+(10M keys)

 ![](./charts/charts_special.png)